Setup LDAPs and TLS on an Active Directory

-Centralizing authentication is good, but protecting these communications is better.
-Because, by default, Active Directory does not use TLS, we will provide it with a certificate so it will use it.
+Spoiler: Centralizing authentication is good, but protecting these communications is better.
+Because, by default, Active Directory does not use TLS, we will provide it with a specific certificate (and its key) so it will use it automatically at startup.

 One of the interests when you have an Active Directory @home, is that you can use it as an identity provider for all your other services via the LDAP protocol.